 2. Move to his level.
 "Tummy time can initially be scary because it's new," Wallace says.
 "Getting down on the ground and doing face-to-face encouragement will reassure a baby that he can do it and it's OK."

 3. Use plastic mirrors.
-Your baby will probably lift his head to admire his reflection.
+Your baby will probably lift their head to admire their reflection.

 4. Put the baby on your tummy or chest.
 Newborns love to lay on a parent and gaze up at their face, Wallace says.

 5. Involve a sibling.
-If you have an older child, encourage him to get down on the floor and play with his little brother or sister (while an adult is supervising).
+If you have an older child, encourage them to get down on the floor and play with their little brother or sister (while an adult is supervising).

 6. Work it into other activities.
-Put your baby on his tummy while you dry him after a bath, smooth on lotion, or burp him (across your lap).
+Put your baby on their tummy while you dry them after a bath, smooth on lotion, or burp them (across your lap).

 7. Sing or tell a story.
-He'll raise his head and move around when he hears your voice.
+They'll raise their head and move around when they hear your voice.
 Remember to make eye contact, too.

 8. Offer extra support.
 Make a bolster out of a thin towel or blanket.
-Roll it up, put it under your baby's chest, and stretch his arms forward and over the roll.
-Be careful to keep his chin, mouth, and nose away from the bolster.
+Roll it up, put it under your baby's chest, and stretch their arms forward and over the roll.
+Be careful to keep their chin, mouth, and nose away from the bolster.